 At OSF we believe that diverse ideas, cultures and traditions reflect the broad diversity of the nation and enrich our insights into the work we present on stage.
 We are committed to diversity in all areas of our work, including play selection, casting, marketing and public relation efforts, education programs, strategic recruitment of staff and volunteers, and the composition of the Board of Directors.
 People of color and members of other underrepresented groups are encouraged to apply.

-If you wish to apply for this position please carefully read and follow these application instructions.
+If you wish to apply for this position please be prepared to provide:

 3 work references (name, email and phone number)